offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Recall that the ....

- 1. probability of symbol emission after a state transition is Pr(source-to-destination transition) * Pr(destination's emission).
+ 1. probability of symbol emission after a hidden state transition is Pr(source-to-destination transition) * Pr(destination's emission).
 For example, the probability that A transitions to B and emits x is Pr(A→B) * Pr(B emits x), written more concisely as Pr(x|A→B).

  2. probability of a chain of such transition-emission is their individual probabilities multiplied together.
 For example, the probability that ...